Ankny History, Family Crest & Coats of Arms

+The name Ankny was spawned by the ancient Anglo-Saxon culture that ruled a majority of Britain.
+It comes from the baptismal name John, which was originally derived from the diminutive Johan-kin.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Ankny family

 The surname Ankny was first found in Somerset, where they held a family seat from very early times.

 Important Dates for the Ankny family

 This web page shows only a small excerpt of our Ankny research.
 Another 88 words (6 lines of text) covering the years 1761 and 1602 are included under the topic Early Ankny History in all our PDF Extended History products and printed products wherever possible.

 Ankny Spelling Variations

 Ankny has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Ankny have been found, including Hankin, Hankins, Hanking, Hankinson, Hanken and others.

 Early Notables of the Ankny family (pre 1700)